SmileiPIC/Smilei/doc/Sphinx/namelist.rst

   :default: 1e-2

-  Threshold on the particle quantum parameter *chipa* between the continuous and the discontinuous radiation model.
+  Threshold on the particle quantum parameter *particle_chi* between the continuous and the discontinuous radiation model.

 .. py:data:: table_path